 The Nursery program is a full-day program, with part-time options (three or four full days or five half days).
 The maximum number of children in the classroom on any given day is 19.
-Children must be 3 years old by September 1st of the school year and toilet-trained.
+Children must be 3 years old by September 1st of the school year and be using the bathroom independently.
+Please read our Guide to Toilet Learning for more information.
 Nursery students arrive on campus at 8:30 am with their older peers and the day ends at 3:00 pm; they travel to school either with their families or on one of Miquon’s vans.
 Along with our After School Program, it is possible to have day-long child care for your child (as early at 7:45 am to as late at 6:00 pm).

 The day typically includes: